derp-derp-derp/sport.vatar.dev/README.md

 - Trait and Sportbit usage statistics
 - Gallery of famous look-a-like Sportvatars
 - Scheduled scripts to pull data from the Sportvatar API and Flow Blockchain

+See all of this and more at: https://sport.vatar.dev

 ***